 Tag Archive for: Moab UT ATV Riding

-Use this area as a base camp to experience the top day trips from Grand Junction, Colorado.
+Use this area as a base camp to experience the top day trips from Grand Junction Colorado.
 When you visit Grand Junction, you’ll find so many wonderful things to do and see in the Grand Valley.
 It would be a challenge to list them all from here.
 Instead, I’d like to share some of the day trips from Grand Junction, Colorado that I have done with family and friends and would go again in a heartbeat.
 I include some tips and insights for each location.

 I will warn you, cell service is spotty in this region, so be sure to download Google maps, bring a paper map, or know where you are going.
 And always pack snacks and plenty of water to drink.
 Read my post about avoiding altitude sickness if this is your first time at elevations of 5,000-10,000 feet.
-We took some of these trips before we moved to Grand Junction and wouldn’t hesitate to go back with friends and family that visit.
+We took some of these top day trips from Grand Junction Colorado before we moved to the area and wouldn’t hesitate to go back with friends and family that visit.

 Top Day Trips from Grand Junction, Colorado